-The development of a concrete EPD is a critical “missing” piece to having all key infrastructure and building products represented by an EPD.
+The development of a concrete EPD was a critical “missing” piece to having all key infrastructure and building products represented by an EPD in Australia.
 Its publication will support designers and developers to drive improved sustainable procurement and materials selection.

-“By bringing concrete products on board to the EPD program in Australia, Holcim’s ViroDecs™ will vastly increase the accessibility of life cycle data for construction materials and thus the speed of life cycle assessments, enabling greater depth of analysis in the same timeframe.
-Going from generic environmental information to product, company and geographically-specific information will allow for deeper, broader and more customised analysis with greater confidence in the results.”
+By bringing concrete products on board to the EPD program in Australia, Holcim’s ViroDecs™ vastly increase the accessibility of lifecycle data for construction materials and thus the speed of lifecycle assessments, enabling greater depth of analysis in the same timeframe.
+Going from generic environmental information to product, company and geographically-specific information will allow for deeper, broader and more customised analysis with greater confidence in the results.

 Beyond providing greater transparency, Holcim’s ViroDecs™ also provide a rigorous, science-based framework for driving environmental improvement throughout Holcim’s sites and supply chains.
 It will lead the way for other concrete providers to follow suit, fostering a whole-of-life approach in the Australian building products sector.

 Holcim’s ViroDecs™ can be directly taken up by a range of existing tools and rating schemes.
-The data can be imported into digital industry tools such as eTool - a web-based Life Cycle Design app for the built form used by ESD designers and developers and the IS Materials Calculator, used to assess a project’s embodied GHG emissions from materials use and their Mat-1 IS points.
+The data can be imported into digital industry tools such as eTool - a web-based Lifecycle Design app for the built form used by ESD designers and developers and the IS Materials Calculator, used to assess a project’s embodied GHG emissions from materials use and their Mat-1 IS points.

 EPDs can also be used to gain points under the Mat-2 credit of the IS Rating scheme and Credit 21 of the Green Star As Built rating scheme, which Holcim’s ViroDecs™ has now made possible as an industry first for ready-mix concrete.